hookdeck/hookdeck-vercel/README.md

 # Hookdeck's Vercel Middleware Integration

 In this quickstart, you'll learn how to integrate Hookdeck seamlessly in your Vercel project.
-If you are already using URLs of your Vercel project as a webhooks, you don't have to change your code: you will continue receiving the requests, but from Hookdeck (with all the features you may need, such as retries, authentication, transformations, etc).
+If you are already using URLs of your Vercel project as a webhooks, you don't have to change your code: you will continue receiving the requests, but from Hookdeck (with all the features you may need, such as retries, authentication, filters, etc).

 We will walk you through these steps: